apiquality/.github/profile/README.md

 ## Releases

-### v2.11 (24 Apr 2025)
+### v2.14 (12 Jun 2025)
-- Create easy deploy for Mulesoft APIs
+- Create life of cycle of stress tests
-- Massive import users
+- Direct import of APIs from Wso2
-- New field in context / opportunities API (instructions, calculated field, calculated text field, calculated editable field, fixed, organization properties)
-- New funcionality to create namespaces and properties in organization level
+- Life of cycle of models
+- New step for openapigenerator
+- Refresh button

 ## Roadmap
 The next releases are:

-### v3.0 (May 2025)
+### v3.0 Security release (Jun 2025)
 - Integrate with OWASP Zap to scan api vulnerabilities
 - Deploy API Portal without API Managers
 - Deploy all cycle in Tyk and ApigeeX
-- Create stress tests with jmeter
+- Show statistics API from ELK

-### v3.1 Statistics release (Jun 2025)
+### v3.2 APIPortal release (Jul 2025)
-- Use spectral as alternative doSonarAPI
 - Deploy API Portal with AWS API Gateway
 - Easy deploy for AWS API Gateway
 - Deploy API Portal with Mulesoft
+- Deploy API Portal without API Management
-- Create apis propousal using IA
+- Create an agent IA to evaluate APIS
-- Show statistics API from ELK
+- Create a MSCP for MSCP Clients

-### v3.2 AsyncAPI (Jul 2025)
+### v3.3 AsyncAPI release (August 2025)
+- Add AsyncAPI support
+- Create style guides for asyncapi and spectral
+- Create minimal steps for asyncapis (validate, mocking, generate code)
+- Edit with online editor for asyncapi
+- Add portman to generate tests
 - Deploy API Portal with  Kong
 - Easy deploy for Kong
-- Add portman to generate tests
-- Add AsyncAPI support

-### v3.3 Products release (August 2025)
+### v3.4 Product release(Sept 2025)
 - Add products support
+- Create a intelligent central catalog to reuse in APIs with IA
+- Easy deploy for IBM
+- Deploy API Portal with Azure API Management
 - Easy deploy for Azure API Management
-- Add portman to generate tests

-### v3.4 Central catalog release (Sept 2025)
+### v3.5 IA release(Oct 2025)
-- Create a intelligent central catalog to reuse in APIs
+- Create a intelligent central catalog to reuse in APIs with IA
+- Deploy API Portal with  TyK
-- Easy deploy for IBM
+- Easy deploy for TyK
+- MSCP Catalog

 ### v3.5 Graphql release (Dec 2025)
 - Apigen visual UI to mapping database
 - Add Graphql support
 - Create openapi2insomnia and integrate automatic tests
+- Deploy API Portal with  Kraken
+- Easy deploy for Kraken

 ## Features and bugs
 You can requests features by github and put bugs to resolve then in github